php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-replacerecursive"></a>
 #### `replaceRecursive()` {#collection-method}

-This method works like `replace`, but it will recur into arrays and apply the same replacement process to the inner values:
+This method works like `replace`, but it will recurse into arrays and apply the same replacement process to the inner values:

     $collection = collect(['Taylor', 'Abigail', ['James', 'Victoria', 'Finn']]);